 Located on Tulane University’s campus, Newcomb Art Museum showcases a wide range of art in exhibits that change quarterly.
 One day it might be woven baskets and rugs, the next photographs of non-binary people throughout time.
 Visit for free five days a week, Tuesday through Saturday.

 Foodies flock to the Southern Food & Beverage Museum for exhibits featuring vintage food products, a demonstration kitchen, and the culinary legacies and highlights of each of the Southern states.
 Browse the history of food and drink in the South or stop by for one of the many classes the museum offers to the public.
-Keep an eye out for pop-up food vendors, as well.
+The Deelightful Roux School of Cooking offers hands-on classes in traditional Creole cooking!

 Music Box Village is an interactive music experience in the Bywater that features various “music houses,” all of which are engineered for visitors to create a symphony of sound via these larger-than-life instruments.
 Aside from their concerts and events, they provide open hours throughout the year to allow guests to roam the grounds and experiment with sound.
 Check their calendar to see their open hours.